code-423n4/2025-04-forte/README.md

 ```

 ### Gas Report - Functions Using `packedFloats`

+The list below is meant to be indicative and results may vary depending on compiler configurations as well as fuzz test seeds; these values are not expected to be 100% accurate.

 | Function (and scenario)                | Min  | Average (Mean) | Max  |
 | -------------------------------------- | ---- | ------- | ---- |